 a string of literal characters in any encoding

-a bi-directional character string

 one or more characters from a set of related characters ( e.g. end-of-line characters)

 a literal byte value

-A DFDL string literal is therefore able to describe any arbitrary sequence of bytes and characters.Appendix C: Processing of DFDL String literals
+A DFDL string literal is therefore able to describe any arbitrary sequence of bytes and characters.

+Details on how a string literal is matched against the data stream for parsing are given in Appendix C: Processing of DFDL String literals.

 Empty String: The special DFDL entity %ES; is provided for describing an empty string or an empty byte sequence.
 The %ES; entity is the only way to do this.
 A DFDL string literal with value "" (the empty string) is usually invalid.
 There are a few properties that explicitly allow an empty DFDL String Literal, and these properties assign a property-specific meaning to the empty string value.